 4. Chocolate-Dipped Pretzel Sticks.

 What Anyone who loves salty-sweet treats would love to get chocolate-covered pretzels.
 Large pretzel sticks dipped in white or dark chocolate look especially cute standing in holiday-themed paper cups wrapped in cellophane and tied with a bow.
 These also make great center pieces at a holiday or New Year's Eve party.

 5. Soup Mix.

-Beans, pasta and seasonings layered in a wide mouth glass jar can make a gorgeous gift.
-Create a customized beautiful label and write the steps to the recipe.
+Beans, pasta and seasonings layered in a wide mouth glass jar makes a gorgeous gift.
+Create a customized beautiful label and white the steps to the recipe.
 Finish with a meaningful message to the recipient.

-For all the salad lovers out there, find recipes for flavored oils and vinegars, which usually need to be steeped with lemon peel, herbs, canola oil, or apple-cider vinegar.
+For all the salad lovers out there, find recipes for flavored oils and vinegars, which usually need to be steeped with lemon peels, herbs, canola oil, or apple cider vinegar.
 Pour the finished product into dark glass bottles and top with a cork.
 Label with a white china marker or grease pencil.

 7. Dip Mix.

 Layer dehydrated veggies, dried herbs and spices in a jar made pretty with a homemade instruction label and ribbon.
 Your gift-center can turn a scoop of this into yummy dip by blending with mayonnaise, sour cream, Greek yogurt, cottage cheese, or all of the above.